wesbosse/botwes/README.md

 ___

 ## The Problem
-Simply put: Simple Poll sucks for our use case.
-Students are able to see peers' answers before they submit their own.
-In order to get accurate knowledge checks, the poll should not reveal the distribution of answers until AFTER students are finished voting.
+Simple Poll doesn't work for our use case.
+Students are able to see what other students are answering before they submit their own.
+In order to get accurate knowledge checks, we need a poll that doesn't reveal the distribution of answers until _after_ students are finished voting.
 Example of our current poll system:

 <img src="assets/sp_bad.png" style="max-width:30%">

 I can see how others have voted before casting my own vote.
-This is bad.
-So what do we do?
-Its not like we could just build our own slack bot with custom slash commands to handle this, right?
-RIGHT?
 <br>

 ## A Potential Solution